xmos/xcommon_cmake/doc/config_files.rst

 :ref:`sandbox-structure` section.
 This file typically has three sections.

 The first section is a "header" which must be present to provide mandatory CMake function calls and to load the XCommon CMake function definitions.
-The three lines in :ref:`cmake-boilerplate` are required at the beginning of the file.
+The three lines in :ref:`cmake-header` are required at the beginning of the file.

 The second section of this file is usually the largest.
 It contains the variable definitions that will be used by the XCommon CMake functions to configure the application.
 There is a set of named